 - Bachelor of Arts, Social Work - Carthage College, Kenosha, WI

-“The environment here matches my professional values,” says Britt Hermann, Survivorship Social Worker at Cancer Treatment Centers of America® (CTCA) near Chicago.
-“I believe in putting patients first, and CTCA enables me to do that.”
+“The environment here matches my professional values,” says Britt Hermann, Survivorship Social Worker at Cancer Treatment Centers of America® (CTCA), Chicago.
+“I believe in putting patients first, and CTCA® enables me to do that.”

 Hermann earned her Bachelor of Arts in Social Work at Carthage College in Wisconsin in 2012.
 She completed her Master of Social Work, specializing in health, at Loyola University School of Social Work in Chicago in 2013.
-In 2014, she completed a two-year sex therapy certificate program at the University of Michigan School of Social Work.
+She completed the University of Michigan Sexual Health program in 2014.

 Outside of CTCA, Hermann enjoys spending time with her children and many animals, hiking, knitting and jogging.

 Star ratings and comments are only available for medical, radiation and gynecologic oncologists.
 Gynecologic surgical offerings are not included at this time due to a different survey tool required to evaluate these services.
 CTCA uses a validated Press Ganey® survey, which captures patient experience feedback for the primary oncology services of chemotherapy and radiation therapy.
 Following industry best practice, star ratings and comments are only published for physicians with a minimum of 30 completed patient surveys.